Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning

+\textbf{Algorithm.} At the beginning of episode $t$, the representative agent constructs the confidence set of dynamics functions, denoted by $\mathcal{F}_{t-1}$, satisfying the elementwise confidence interval in \cref{assumption:WellCalibratedModel} with $\modelMean{t-1}(\cdot)$ and $\modelStd{t-1}(\cdot)$ estimated based on the observations up until the end of the previous episode $t-1$, i.e.,\looseness=-1

-Now, we are ready to state our \mfhucrl algorithm.
-The representative agent upper bounds the performance by jointly optimizing over both the set of admissible policies and auxiliary functions.
-In particular, at every episode $t$, the representative agent solves the following problem to select its policy: \looseness=-1
+Then, the agent selects the optimistic policy $\policyProfile{t}{}$ which achieves the highest possible cumulative reward over the set of admissible policies, $\Pi$, and plausible system dynamics $\mathcal{F}_{t-1}$.
+In particular, the representative agent solves the following problem: \looseness=-1

-where the expectation in \cref{eq:UCBObjective} is taken w.r.t.~the initial state distribution $\stateDist{0}$ and noise in transitions.\looseness=-1
+where the expectation in \cref{eq:UCBObjective} is taken w.r.t.~the initial state distribution $\stateDist{0}$ and noise in transitions. \looseness=-1